 The Authority does not anticipate a change in strategies unless in response to future legislative action.
-The Authority has recently experienced an increase in the number, and total dollar amount, of requests for financing as a result of new financing programs authorized by the Legislature.
-Accordingly, it has organized staff functions to administer the requests for financings, make subsequent debt service payments, and undertake the necessary ongoing debt administration and monitoring required by these programs.
+Over time, the Authority has experienced an increase in the number, and total dollar amount, of requests for financing as a result of new financing programs authorized by the Legislature.
+Accordingly, the Authority has organized staff functions to administer the requests for financings, make subsequent debt service payments, and undertake the necessary ongoing debt administration and monitoring required by these programs.